Ignite-Market/docs/docs/introduction/market-creation.md

 No trades?
 No fees.
 If a market gets little attention, your earnings might be minimal (or even zero), while your funds were tied up.

 #### Price Exposure Swings
 Markets can move fast.
-If sentiment shifts heavily while you’re funded, you might end up stuck with more exposure to the losing side unless you exit in time.
+If sentiment shifts heavily while you’re funded, you might end up stuck with more exposure to the losing side.

 #### Smart Traders Could Snipe You
 Remember, you’re providing the liquidity.
 If sharp traders spot mispriced odds, they can trade against you, potentially taking profits at your expense.

+#### ⚠️ Market Funding Risk Warning ⚠️
+By funding market, you are acting as a **liquidity provider** and are taking on part of the market's risk.
+Your potential loss is directly related to the market's initial uncertainty and the final outcome.

 ## User-Generated Questions